riera90/generic-makefile/README.md

 Generic makefile intended for C and C++ under GNU.

-only works when all files are on the same directory as the makefile, Working on fixin the bug.
+only works when all files are on the same directory as the makefile, Working on fixing the bug.